 Leave a relationship with the same grace and love you entered it with.
+This applies to friends and romantic relationships.
 If/when you reach a point where you're unwilling to stay, be kind, loving, and compassionate.
 If you can maintain a friendship, great.
-If not, wish each other health, love, and happiness, and be on your way.
+If not, wish each other health and happiness, and be on your way.

 Growth comes from being realistic with yourself, turning that mirror inwards, and observing your own behaviours.
 Healing from heartbreak is painful, but there's a lot of gold to be dug if you're willing to put in the work.
 So put in the work!